AndroidPillars/Flutter/CHAPTER-9.md

 - It communicates with view and model.
 - It takes the user input from view/REST services and process request Get data from the model and passes to the view.

+## Global State

+- Global state allows you to put data into a global object that can be accessed from any widget.
+- No need to pass around state between different widgets.
+- Although global state allows your data to be shared and easily accessible from different widgets, it does not replace local state.
+- They are both different and are used in different context.
+- There are several different ways of managing global state in Flutter and Some of them are BLoC, Redux, Inherited Widget, Inherited Model and Scoped Model

 ## Different Types of Flutter State Management

 - BloC